We care about all our families and we are here for you!

 Piece of Mind colleagues deliver many different interventions and over the course of time we will be developing a programme of support across the whole school.

 As part of this work we hope this booklet we have produced helps parents and carers know more about local services and services in the wider community.
+Mrs Legge is our Senior Mental Health Lead.

 Information Booklet